storj/docs/app/dcs/third-party-tools/lucidlink/page.md

 ### Software Requirements

-LucidLink integrates with any S3-compatible cloud storage platform, including Storj.&#x20;
+LucidLink integrates with any S3-compatible cloud storage platform, including Storj.

 To integrate LucidLink with Storj, you will need:

-- A Storj account.&#x20;
+- A Storj account.

-  - [Login](https://storj.io/login), if you already have an account, or sign up here <https://us1.storj.io/signup?partner=lucidlink> &#x20;
+  - [Login](https://storj.io/login), if you already have an account, or sign up here <https://us1.storj.io/signup?partner=lucidlink>

 - A LucidLink account

-- The LucidLink desktop app&#x20;
+- The LucidLink desktop app

 LucidLink is available for Windows, MacOS, and Linux.
 Download LucidLink here: <https://www.lucidlink.com/download>